mixxxdj/mixxx/source/chapters/library.rst

 * **Remove**: Removes an unlocked playlist.
 Tracks in the playlist are still available in the library for later use.
 * **Import playlist**: Import tracks from external playlists to a playlist in various file formats.
-For informations on how to import iTunes/Rhythmbox/Traktor playlists, see :ref:`library-3rd-party`.
+For more informations, go to :ref:`library-3rd-party`.
-* **Export playlist**: Export a playlist to an external playlist in various file formats.
+* **Export playlist**: Export a playlist in various file formats, such as :file:`m3u`, :file:`pls`, or :file:`csv`.
 Ideal for processing the data in other applications.

 .. _library-crates: